-See a cow being milked by a laser-guided robot in the dairy barn or walk through the woodlot trails and simply enjoy nature.
-Depending on the season, enjoy the petting zoo with newborn animals like lambs and goats.
+See a cow being milked by a laser-guided robot in the dairy barn, or walk through the woodlot trails and simply enjoy nature.

 Activities vary throughout the year so that there’s always a new experience to enjoy!
-Whether you’re planning a school field trip, family outing, Scout activity or a birthday party, Springdale Farm is a place that people of all ages love to visit!
+Whether you’re planning a family outing or a birthday party, Springdale Farm is a place that people of all ages love to visit!

 Operated by Heritage Christian Services